Sign up for LTI Korea's Newsletter

 In all its languages, The Vegetarian is a work which invites a particularly personal form of reading, the kind that those ‘old-school men’ would disapprove of, among a particular kind of reader— ‘sick women’ who refuse to be well in a world that violates and debilitates; “impressionable young girls” mocked for their fannishness; anyone who might defiantly reclaim some of the labels given to Yeong-hye—crazy, excessive, hysterical.
 Looking back, I think this is also how I translated it—with affinity coinciding with respect for alterity, agency, and unknowability, as well as protectiveness for how Yeong-hye would be read, knowing the prevalence of the reductive and frankly racist reading of ‘passive Asian woman struggles against (uniquely Asian) patriarchy.’
 I love that a book described as “magnificently death-affirming,” and which is also, as more than one queer Asian has expressed to me, so queer, has such a high profile.

 And Human Acts is not overshadowed.
 It was a bestseller when published in South Korea in 2014, and it is the book that BTS superstars were referencing when they tweeted their congratulations to Han and said they had read her book during their military service.
-This year, translated in twenty-five languages, it is being read in a different, and yet similar light to The Vegetarian.
+This year, translated more than in twenty-five languages, it is being read in a different, and yet similar light to The Vegetarian.
 It describes Gwangju as “another name for whatever is forcibly isolated, beaten down, and brutalized, for all that has been mutilated beyond repair.”
 It has been personally moving for me to encounter so many readers connecting Gwangju to Gaza.
 I am inspired by their committed, intelligent reading to use my royalties from Human Acts to support Palestinian liberation, and grateful to every reader for making those royalties possible.

 Deborah Smith worked at Tilted Axis Press between 2015 and 2022.
 She has also translated several books from Korean, mainly by Han Kang, Bae Suah, and Kim Hyo-eun.
 She has been living in North India since early 2020 and is currently writing a critical memoir on translation, whiteness, misogyny, disability, and empire.